António de Oliveira Salazar: Assassination attempt

 The decisive conservatism of the regime naturally drew opposition.
 Emídio Santana, founder of the Sindicato Nacional dos Metalúrgicos ("National Syndicate of Metallurgists") and an anarcho-syndicalist who was involved in clandestine activities against the dictatorship, attempted to assassinate Salazar on 4 July 1937.
 Salazar was on his way to Mass at a private chapel in a friend's house on Barbosa du Bocage Avenue in Lisbon.
 As he stepped out of his Buick limousine, a bomb hidden in an iron case exploded only 3 m away.
 The blast left Salazar untouched, but his chauffeur was rendered deaf.
+An inept secret police made several arrests and beat five innocent people till they confessed.

 A year later, the bishops of the country argued in a collective letter that it was an "act of God" that had preserved Salazar's life.
 The official car was replaced by an armoured Chrysler Imperial.
 Sought by the PIDE, Emídio Santana fled to Britain, where he was arrested by British police and returned to Portugal.
 He was then sentenced to 16 years in prison.

 World War II

 Salazar had experienced the social turmoil caused by World War I, in which Portugal participated during the period of the First Republic; World War II followed its course while he was in power.
-Salazar was widely praised for keeping Portugal neutral during the Second World War.
+Salazar was widely praised for keeping Portugal neutral.
 From the war's very beginning in 1939, Salazar was convinced that Britain would suffer injury, but remain undefeated, that the United States would step into the conflict and that the Allies would win.
 The American journalist Henry J. Taylor commented, "I found not another continental European leader who then agreed with him".